UCSBCarpentry/2019-03-21-UCSBLibrary/index.md

 {% endcomment %}
 <p id="Registration">
   <strong>Registration:</strong>
-  Please visit our <a
-href="https://www.library.ucsb.edu/software-carpentry">UCSB Carpentry Workshop</a> page.
+  This workshop is for FACULTY ONLY.
+Please register only if you are a faculty member affiliated with UC Santa Barbara.
+Please make sure that you can commit to the full two days of learning.
+To learn about future Carpentry workshops and to be added to our mailing list, visit our <a href="https://www.library.ucsb.edu/software-carpentry">UCSB Carpentry Workshop</a> page.
 </p>

 {% comment %}